mwgabby-li/Mab/ReadMe.md

 Scope is `global` or `local`.
 If no scope is specified, `global` is assumed at top-level and `local` otherwise.

-`global` variables are accessible everywhere in the file after the location they are defined.
+`global` variables are accessible everywhere in the file after the location they are defined, except for functions at the top level, which are available before and after their definitions.

 ### Type